chase-mortensen/chase-mortensen.github.io/content/projects/task-list.md

 date: 2021-04-15T02:23:29-04:00
 slug: "task-list"
 description: "This is a simple to-do app that I want to expand into a smart task scheduler."
-keywords: ["to-do", "task", "machine learning", "ml", "data science", "UX/UI", "mockflow", "tailwind", "vue.js", "vuetify"]
+keywords: ["to-do", "task", "machine learning", "ml", "data science", "UX/UI", "mockflow", "tailwind", "vue.js", "vuetify", "firebase"]
 draft: false
-tags: ["machine-learning", "UX/UI", "mockflow", "tailwind", "vue.js", "vuetify"]
+tags: ["ML", "UX/UI", "mockflow", "tailwind", "vue.js", "firebase", "JS"]
 math: false
 toc: true
 ---

 ## Current Project

 This project (code [here](https://github.com/chase-mortensen/to-do-app)) began as a simple to-do app.
 The user can add, edit, delete, and mark tasks as complete, as well as filter the list by pending, complete, or all tasks.
 It isn't fully functional, but you can see a demo [here](https://to-do-app-e6306.firebaseapp.com/).
 This project was built in Vue.js and is currently styled using vuetify.
+It is currently hosted using Firebase.

 <br>
 {{< figure src="/assets/task-list/to-do-current.png" caption="#### Current Version &uarr;" >}}

 ## What Next?

 As I've thought about this fairly standard project, I've realized it doesn't have many interesting advantages over a standard paper to-do list.
 Sure, it's clean, but it's essentially the same as a physical version.
+You can add, edit, delete, and mark tasks as complete.

 Possible improvements that would give this project a major advantage over a paper to-do list are:
 * Incorporate a schedule
 * Use ML to estimate task duration
+* Suggest tasks for open slots in schedule
 * Incorporate other useful fields, such as deadlines and scheduled events
 * Categorize tasks
 * Use ML to auto-fill fields